AlphaFold Distillation for Protein Design: Inverse Protein Folding Design

-\subsection{Metrics}
+\paragraph{Metrics}

-To measure the quality of the prediction designs, we compute the following set of sequence evaluation metrics. \emph{Recovery} (range (0, 100) higher is better) is the average number of exact matches between predicted and ground truth sequences, normalized by the length of the alignment. \emph{Diversity} (range (0, 100) higher is better) of a predicted protein set is the complement of the average recovery computed for all pairwise comparisons in the set.
-While in general the recovery and diversity tend to be inversely correlated, i.e., higher recovery leads to lower diversity, and vice versa, we are interested in models that achieve high recovery rates and be able to maintain high protein sequence diversity. \emph{Perplexity} measures the likelihood of a given sequence, lower values mean better performance.
-Finally, for structure evaluation, we use \emph{TM-score} as well as the \emph{structure consistency (SC)} score, which is the AFDistill's output (pTM/pLDDT) for a given input.
+We use standard sequence evaluation metrics to measure prediction design quality. \emph{Recovery} (0-100) is the normalized average of exact matches between predicted and ground truth sequences. \emph{Diversity} (0-100) is the complement of the average recovery for pairwise comparisons in a set.
+We aim for high recovery and high diversity rates. \emph{Perplexity} measures sequence likelihood, with lower values indicating better performance.
+For structure evaluation, we use \emph{TM-score} and \emph{structure consistency (SC)} score, which is AFDistill's output for a given input.